Eastern Parkway: Extensions

 In the early 1890s, Brooklyn officials proposed extending the parkway northeast to near Cemetery of the Evergreens, Highland Park, and the Ridgewood Reservoir along Brooklyn and Queens' Cemetery Belt.
 The extension was to travel northeast to Stone Avenue (now Mother Gaston Boulevard), then north to Fulton Street and northeast to Bushwick Avenue.
 Another road, Highland Boulevard, would continue eastward from Bushwick Avenue to Highland Park.
 State lawmakers introduced legislation to extend the parkway in March 1891; the Assembly passed the bill at the end of that month, and the Senate approved it that April.
 Consulting engineer John Y. Culyer began preparing plans for the extension the next year.
 Brooklyn's park commissioners appropriated $600,000 for the project, and they planned to obtain 368 land lots through eminent domain.
 Work on the extension stalled for several years because Brooklyn park commissioner George V. Brower opposed it.

-In 1896, Governor Levi P. Morton signed legislation to authorize the parkway's extension and approve the acquisition of further land for the parkway.
+In 1896, Governor Levi P. Morton signed legislation authorizing the parkway's extension and approved further land acquisition for that purpose.
 The Brooklyn government acquired 466 parcels of land from 150 landowners.
 Thomas Byrnes and M. J. Dady were hired to construct two parts of the extension in September 1896.
 Byrnes was hired to construct the section from Ralph to Rockaway avenues, while Dady was to build Highland Boulevard, connecting Eastern Parkway's Bushwick Avenue terminus with Highland Park.
 Dady was hired to construct the section between Rockaway and Bushwick avenues that November.
 Brooklyn park commissioner Timothy L. Woodruff planned to include bike paths along the Eastern Parkway Extension as well, and he was devising plans for the paths by June 1896.
 The extension to Bushwick Avenue, along with Highland Boulevard, had been completed by 1897.
 From Ralph to Bushwick avenues, the median was originally paved in macadam, while the outer lanes were paved in asphalt.
 The section along Highland Boulevard was paved in brick.
 The bike path between Ralph and Stone avenues was complete by 1898, and cyclists were using the entire extension by the following year.

 Brooklyn's Department of City Works also wanted to build a 500 ft long connection from the parkway's original terminus, at Ralph Avenue, to East New York Avenue.
 The Cody Brothers was hired to construct the connecting street, which measured 80 ft wide, After the consolidation of the City of Greater New York, there were proposals to extend Eastern Parkway further through Cypress Hills Cemetery and Ridgewood Reservoir, connecting to Forest Park in Queens.
 The proposed extension to Forest Park ultimately became the Interboro (now Jackie Robinson) Parkway.
 There were also unsuccessful proposals to extend Eastern Parkway southeast to Rockaway Parkway, east to the Queens county border, and east to the Long Island suburbs.